Explore the Agenda

 • Laying out lessons learnt that can influence how subsequent and future ADCs are designed

-Group Lead, Process & Analytical Development, Merck
+Director of Bioconjugate Process & Analytical Development, Merck KGaA

 6:00 pm Exploring Clinical Profile & Approval Journey of EMRELIS Against Nonsquamous Non-Small Cell Lung Cancer With High c-Met Protein Overexpression